wso2/docs-is/en/docs/references/concepts/authorization/intro-oauth2.md

 ## How does it work?

 The exact flow differs based on the OAuth 2.0 grant type.
-However, the abstract protocol flow is as below.
+However, the abstract protocol flow is as follows.

 ![OAuth 2.0 flow](../../../assets/img/concepts/oauth-basic-flow.png)